 This law allows us to determine the magnetic field using electric currents.

 The electric field is conservative, which implies that its circulation along a closed line is zero.

 The magnetic field lines generated by a rectilinear current are circular.
 Unlike electric or gravitational field lines, they have no beginning or end.
 However, magnetic fields are not conservative; therefore, the circulation along a closed line is not zero and is given by Ampère's law.

 This law states that “the line integral of the magnetic field created surrounding closed-path equals the number of times the algebraic sum of currents passing through the loop.”

 In other words, Ampère's law determines that the circulation of the magnetic field along a closed path is equal to the algebraic sum of the currents crossing the surface delimited by the closed loop.
 In addition, this value must be multiplied by the medium's permittivity, Specifically for the vacuum.

 In this formula for calculating the magnetic field, the integral represents the circulation of the field lines along a closed path and:

 dl is a vector tangent to the path chosen at each point

-IT is the net current intensity that passes through the surface delimited by the path, and it will be positive or negative depending on the direction in which it crosses the surface.
+IT is the net current intensity that passes through the surface delimited by the path.
+It will be positive or negative depending on the direction in which it crosses the surface.

 An electromagnet is a type of magnet that is activated when an electrical current flows through it.
-Usually, electromagnets are made up of a large number of turns of wire very close to each other.
+Usually, electromagnets are made up of many turns of wire very close to each other.